ticklepoke/citi-team-18/README.md

 ## Future Improvements

+### Container Escape Attacks

--   Running containers as non-root.
+Running containers as non-root.
 Docker currently runs containers as root.
 This is vulnerable in the case of container escape attacks where intruders are able to exploit a host process and enter the host filesystem as root.
 One alternative we are looking at is podman.

+### Image Storage Vulnerabilities

+We currently store our software images on dockerhub as a public repository.
+We would need to transition to a private registry when we build enterprise software.

 ## Work Breakdown